-Bob Baumhower launched Aloha Hospitality in 1981, bringing his passion for food and a wing recipe gifted from a Buffalo Bill football pal back to his college turf in Tuscaloosa, AL, Today, Aloha includes Baumhower’s Restaurant, Bob’s Victory Grille, Bimini Bob’s and Dauphin’s.
-A Cuban-themed speakeasy – La Floriditas – will open in the Trustmark Building’s historic bank vault basement later this year.
+Bob Baumhower launched Aloha Hospitality in 1981, bringing his passion for food and a wing recipe gifted from a Buffalo Bill football pal back to his college turf in Tuscaloosa, AL, Today, Aloha Hospitality includes Baumhower’s Victory Grille, Dauphin’s, and a Cuban-themed speakeasy – Las Floriditas – open now in the Trustmark Building’s historic bank vault basement.